arithran/covercmp/README.md

 covercmp go before.txt after.txt
 ```

-Example templates, can be found in the [examples folder](./examples/go-microservice-template)

 ## Contribute
-Pull requests are welcome!
+1. Pull requests are welcome
+2. The API is open enough to support other Langages.
+See [Golang driver](./driver/golang) implementation for more details